|

-have probably heard the saying "Sprinters are born and not
+probably heard the saying "Sprinters are born and not made."

-made."
-This is true to a certain extent, but don't neglect
+This is true to a certain extent, but don't neglect working with your

-working with your sprinters on other things besides starts and
+sprinters on other things besides starts and relay exchanges.
+Speed

-can help your sprinters improve these two variables through extensive
+help your sprinters improve these two variables through extensive training

 Techniques